Skip to content

 Rick doesn’t just talk about reform.
 He delivers it.

 This through-line of independence is what makes Rick’s current run for governor so compelling — and so important for the national reform movement.
 Rick recently left the Republican Party, not because it was convenient and not because his policy beliefs drifted but because remaining inside the party made it harder to work directly for the people he represents.
-For anyone who has spent time in politics, that level of courage and integrity are rare.
+For anyone who has spent time in politics, that level of courage and integrity is rare.

 Rick’s leadership extends beyond democracy reform.
 As a former president of the Maine Senate — elected unanimously by his peers — he earned a reputation for solving problems by listening first and building coalitions second.
 He has worked across the aisle to address housing affordability, expand educational opportunity, improve broadband access, and confront the opioid crisis.
 In his private-sector life, he has helped grow Maine-based businesses, steward difficult turnarounds, and create jobs.